wrex/rexs.tools/src/routes/blog/ball-turner/+page.md

 to clean up the end of the stock), and then start swinging the handle left and right as you slowly start feeding in the cross-slide.

+Because you ultimate turn off the entire end of the shaft, it actually suffices to position the carriage by eye initially.

 Note that you can plunge right into the side of the stock to form the "neck" behind the ball.
-You don't need to pre-cut the "neck" as shown in the photo.
+You don't need to pre-cut the neck (as shown in the photo).

-Note that because the tool has such a wide "nose" radius and the depth of cut is controlled by feel, it's pretty great at "blending" into another feature that you might have cut with other tools (or just creating generous fillets at an inside shoulder).
+Note that because the tool has such a wide "nose" radius and the depth of cut is controlled by feel, it's pretty great at blending into another feature that you might have cut with other tools.
+It also creates generous fillets at an inside shoulder.
 Just remember that you can't face!
-Always feed into the OD of the stock or traverse the carriage along it, never feed into a face.
+Always feed _into_ the OD of the stock or traverse the carriage along it, never feed into a face.

 ## Comments and questions

-My blog very consciously doesn't support comments or questions, but if you'd like to discuss this further, please see [this thread on the Hobby Machinist forum](https://www.hobby-machinist.com/threads/jims-truly-simple-ball-turning-tool.107341/).
+My blog very intentionally doesn't support comments or questions, but if you'd like to discuss this further, please see [this thread on the Hobby Machinist forum](https://www.hobby-machinist.com/threads/jims-truly-simple-ball-turning-tool.107341/).

-I expect I'll be updating this post in the future as I make more pucks and experiment with different use cases.
+I plan to update this post in the future as I make more pucks and experiment with different use cases.